 IMPORTANT PEOPLE AROUND THE WORLD

 Khah'Xia is the title of the Khah' ruler.
 Think of it as a title for the head of the Federation of the Sky-Coral Sea, no matter the gender of the current ruler.
 Now before we get too ahead of ourselves, when in Uwhang, the ruler is referred to as the “Khah'Xia,” of course.
 However, she is also referred to (much more simply) as the Empress of Uwhang, or the Sky-Coral Sea.
 If you are curious as to what her name is, once she was elected to be the leader of her people, and in Khah' tradition once elected that is till death, the ruler renounces their name.
-This is akin to the idea of Queen Elizabeth II, as she was Queen and never took a husband as she was 'married to England'.
-The Khah'Xia's old life no longer is important, because she is the embodiment of her people, culture and beliefs.
+This is akin to the idea of Queen Elizabeth I, as she was Queen and never took a husband as she was 'married to England'.
+The Khah'Xia's old life, and therefore old name too, no longer are important because she is the embodiment of her people, culture and beliefs.

 With that out of the way, the current ruler is clearly a woman, with a title like Empress.
 She is rather elderly, though she does not look it.
 It is thought that she is extremely close to that of 10 Tam'nýer—a''n years, yet has no difficulty being active, and looks as youthful as she was in her prime.
 Thanks to this, it is believed that she keeps the artifact of Sùrelï's Last Words somewhere in her throne room, or her chambers which are located right above.
 But with such a believed rumour (which is most likely true), how does the Empress stay safe?
 Well, despite the Khah' being regarded as the lover race, the Khah'Xia is never without an army in full dress around the throne room and her chambers as wherever she is, is the epicenter of their people.
 They are always, always on guard, and these guards are trained from a young age in a specific village, built to breed the best of the best to protect their ruler.